r-lidar/lidR/README.md

 # lidR

 R package for airborne LiDAR data manipulation and visualisation for forestry application

-lidR package provides functions to read `.las` files, plot a cloud of points, compute metrics in an area-based approach, compute digital model of canopy, thin lidar data, automatically extract ground inventories, process a set of tiles on multicore data with your own function, classify data from shapefiles and provide others tools to manipulate liDAR data.
+lidR package provides functions to read `.las` files, plot a cloud of points, compute metrics in an area-based approach, compute digital model of canopy, thin lidar data, automatically extract ground inventories, process a set of tiles on multicore, classify data from shapefiles and provides others tools to manipulate liDAR data.
 LidR is designed mainly for research purposes in an area-based approach.

+lidR provides an open-source and R based implementation of the main function from sofware like FUSION or lastools.

-# Install lidR on R with devtools
+# Install lidR from Github with devtools

     install.package("devtools")
-    devtools::instal_github("Jean-Romain/lidR")
+    devtools::install_github("Jean-Romain/lidR")
     library(lidR)

-# Functionnalities
+# Features

-- Read `.las`files
+- Read `.las`files and metadata.
 - Retrieved indiviual pulses
 - Retrieve individual flightlines
 - Compute any set of metrics on a cloud of point
 - Rasterize and apply any function to compute a set of metrics in an area based approach
 - Classify and filter data from geographic shapefiles
-- Filter cloud of points
+- Filter cloud of points based on any condition test
+- Thin a cloud of point to reach an homogeneous point density
-- Clip data
+- Clip data base on disc, rectangle or polygon.
 - Compute point and pulse densities
 - Manage a catalog of `.las` tiles
 - Extract automatically a set of ground plot inventories (even plot falling between two or more tiles)